mebjas/mebjas.github.io/_posts/2022-04-09-write-fast-and-maintainable-code-with-halide.md

 | Maintainability | Easy to maintain | Hard to maintain, might be troublesome if the experts leave the team. | Easy to maintain.
 Some additional expertise still needed - but easier to learn than learning intrinsics for each hardware. |

 It's thus fair to conclude that - **Halide language allows us to write fast and maintainable code.**

+Even an expert takes time to come up with fast code - **Halide makes it much easier to explore the choise space for different approaches.**

+## Shout out to the development team
+A huge shout out to the Jonathan Ragan-Kelly and team for coming up with Halide and making it open source.
+Much of the content in this article is derived from their work published on - [Halide: decoupling algorithms from schedules for high-performance image processing](https://dl.acm.org/doi/10.1145/3150211).
+I have been very fortunate for getting change to work with some of the authors and involved members.

 ## Article Series
 This article is part of a multi part series.
 In the next article I'll be talking about the general concepts in Halide code.